Archive old data

 Step 7: Automate partition management

-Use SQL Server Agent in SSMS or SQL Editor in dbForge Studio to automate partition creation, switching, and archiving.
+You can use SQL Server Agent in SSMS or SQL Editor in dbForge Studio to automate partition creation, switching, and archiving.

 Schedule partition management in SQL Server Agent

-1. To create a job in SQL Server Agent, in Object Explorer (SSMS), expand the server where the job will be created.
+1. In Object Explorer (SSMS), expand the server where the job will be created.

 Specify the job name and its description

 4.3.
-In Database, select the required database.
+In Database, select the database.

 4.4.
-In the text box, enter the script:
+In the text box, enter the script.

 USE master;